 Notably, and in contrast to Vaish et al., we did not find the expected effect of referential ambiguity in the label phase.
 Thus, mere novelty or the presence of multiple objects was not enough to increase children’s looking when the experimenter was producing the label.
 Since individuals tend to look at someone who is speaking, children may have looked at the experimenter at least once regardless of referential ambiguity, minimizing possible condition differences.
 It is also possible that children failed to predict that they would need more information until later in the trial, when they were actually faced with making a decision.
 A third possibility is that this finding is an artifact of our design, in which the speaker gazed at the center of the table rather than the referent of the label.
 Children may have realized that the speaker’s gaze direction during labeling was not informative.

-Relatedly, children may have found it strange to interact with a speaker who did not gaze at the object they were labeling, which may have produced unnatural patterns of looking.
-Experiment 2 tests these possibilities and further examines whether children’s information gathering is sensitive to graded uncertainty.
+Relatedly, one general concern about our paradigm is that children may have found it strange to interact with a speaker who did not gaze at the object they were labeling.
+Although we did not find trial-order effects supporting this idea, this oddity effect might still have been present from the beginning of the experiment onward.
+Experiment 2 tests these possibilities and further examines whether children’s information seeking is sensitive to graded uncertainty.

 Experiment 2

 Experiment 2 was designed to achieve several goals.
-First, we aimed to replicate the finding from Experiment 1 that children reference a social partner on the basis of referential ambiguity while executing a decision.
-Second, we tested whether children’s information gathering is graded with respect to graded evidence about a label’s referent.
+We aimed to replicate the finding from Experiment 1 that children reference a social partner on the basis of referential ambiguity while executing a decision.

-To this end, we manipulated two sources of referential evidence.
-We added trials with 1 novel and 1 familiar object (FN) and a novel label.
+We also aimed to test whether children’s information seeking is graded with respect to graded evidence about a label’s referent (question 3, as posed in the Introduction).
+Evidence for graded information seeking would suggest that this behavior might be a valuable active learning behavior, as it would be responsive to the learner’s level of uncertainty (rather than, for example, only being cued by complete ignorance – as in our NN condition).
+To this end, in Experiment 2, we added trials with 1 novel and 1 familiar object (FN) and a novel label.
 This condition contains evidence about reference since the familiar item can be excluded (Markman & Wachtel, 1988), but may not be as conclusive as trials with a familiar target.
 Thus, we predicted that, in the aggregate, children would show the most looking to the speaker in the NN condition, the least in the FF condition, and an intermediate amount in the FN condition.
+This ordering of conditions would provide evidence for gradedness in the aggregate representation of referential uncertainty.

-In addition, we manipulated between participants whether or not the speaker gazed at the objects they referred to, and thus, whether or not their gaze was an informative cue to reference.
+Further, we aimed to test whether the social information seeking behavior we measured in Experiment 1 was sensitive to the informativeness of the speaker (question 4).
+To accomplish this, we manipulated between participants whether or not the speaker gazed at the objects they referred to, and thus, whether or not their gaze was an informative cue to reference.
 We predicted that having access to referential gaze as an informative cue would make children less likely to reference the speaker during their decision, but perhaps more likely to reference the speaker during labeling.
-Critically, this also allowed us to test whether children’s information gathering is selective on the basis of referential ambiguity during labeling if the speaker’s gaze is informative, addressing an interpretive issue in Experiment 1.
+Critically, this manipulation also allowed us to test whether Experiment 1 was compromised by the uninformativeness of the experimenter.